 The route MyWay produced doesn't look correct?

-Learn why routes might not look optimal at first glance.
+Learn why routes might not look optimal and what settings affect optimization quality.

 Why does my route not look "optimal"?